buffos/roboND.search.and.return/my.report.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-**Note: Resolution: 800x600, Graphics quality: Fantastic, FPS is about 50.**
+**Note: Resolution: 1024x768, Graphics quality: Good, FPS was not constant and was between 40~50.**

-My rover map 97% of the environment with 67.7% fidelity against the ground truth within 15 min, but that may very because of the randomized way the robot picks the angles.
+My rover map 99% of the environment with 62.3% fidelity against the ground truth within 20 min (I left it more to do a second lap to find that 6th stone but it did not find it if there was one), but that may very because of the randomized way the robot picks the angles.
 I have not programmed it to return to base.
 It was not a requirement and I run out of time.

 There are tons of ways to improve this
 - the most important think is I am not using prior knowledge of the environment.
 I keep track of it but not using it.
 So a very basic improvement would be to check both the vision data and the visited map data.